wit-ai/node-wit/README.md

 1. Create a new app in wit.ai web console using tests/wit-ai-basic-app-for-tests.zip
 2. Copy the Server Access Token from app settings
 3. Run `WIT_TOKEN=XXX npm test`, where XXX is the Server Access Token

+## License

+The license for node-wit can be found in LICENSE file in the root directory of this source tree.